 This morning you will leave the beautiful Elbrus region and head deeper into the North Caucasus.
-As you reflect on all the spectacular beauty you saw at Mt.
-Elbrus, prepare yourself for even more surprises as you pull into Vladikavkaz, North Ossetia around lunchtime.
+You’ll arrive in Nalchik, the capital of Kabardino-Balkaria, and learn more about Kabardian culture, while seeing a demonstration of how to use a Caucasus sword from 19th-century times, i.e. a shashka.
+After lunch, you’ll follow the Caucasus Mountain Range down the federal highway on the way to Vladikavkaz, the capital of North Ossetia.
 Just 30 minutes from the border with Georgia, Vladikavkaz is one of the largest cities in the North Caucasus and is rich with culture/history, which you’ll be sure to “feel” as you tour this old city.
 Vladikavkaz’s diverse ethnic make-up will become clear quickly, as you pass different churches (Russian and Armenian) and mosques (Sunni and Shia) along the way.
-A filling dinner awaits, as you try the famous Ossetian pies, topped only by an after-dinner mini-performance of the national Caucasus dance, the Lezginka.
-You’ll even have the chance to learn a little of the Lezginka if you wish.
+Consider trying the famous Ossetian pies for dinner tonight.
+Your guide will be sure to know where to find the best pies in town!

 Hit the road again this morning with an excursion into Ossetia’s beautiful corner of the Caucasus Mountains.
 Today you will cover an array of Caucasus historical and cultural sites: an ancient military fortress, a hidden-away monastery, the famous “Dargavs”, or City of the Dead burial grounds, and unique Ossetian religious beliefs.
 If the skies are clear, you may even glimpse Mt.
 Kazbegi in the distance, one of Georgia’s highest peaks.
+You’ll get in some good hiking today to the Midagrabin WaterFalls, Europe’s top waterfall at the highest elevation!
 After dinner, feel free to take the night off, or enjoy Vladikavkaz’s night life scene in this far southern corner of Russia.

 This morning’s drive may feel like you are going back in time, into a land that you didn’t know still existed today.
 Welcome to Ingushetia, the “Land of the Towers”.
 Up into the early 20th century, many Ingush families lived for centuries in their families’ complexes of towers, which dot the landscape as far as the eye can see.
 Although uninhabited today, these tower complexes remain standing all over Ingushetia, turning an already beautiful land into something magical.
 You will rest well tonight after your ascent back into the mountains.
 You’ll stay in the scenic Armkhi ski resort hotel tonight, nestled in the mountains less than 10 miles from the border with Georgia.